hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

 ### Proposed implementation path for first iteration

 1. Credential conversion APIs
-2. Credential helper methods for integrity proof handling (set_integrity_proof, get_signing_payload?, etc?)
+2. Credential helper methods for non-AnonCreds integrity proof handling (set_integrity_proof, etc?)
-   * Generation and verification of Data Integrity proof signature are done by third party libraries using `anoncreds-rs`
+   * Generation and verification of non-AnonCreds Data Integrity proof signature are done by third party libraries using `anoncreds-rs`
    * `anoncreds-rs` only provides methods to put ready data into a credential
-3. Flow duplication APIs
+3. Flow duplication APIs: All methods
-4. Adopt Credential Offer and Credential Request for W3C standard - No
+4. No adoption of Credential Offer and Credential Request objects for W3C standard
-   * It's not clear.
-W3C provides format of Credential and Presentation but not intermediate protocol messages
-     * OpenID4VC - do they have intermediate messages (Credential Offer)?
-5. Make presentation request agnostic API
+5. Keep API stick to existing Presentation Request format

 ### Public API